Irradiated Food: An Overview

 What Is it Used for?

-There are four main purposes of food irradiation:
+There are 4 main purposes of food irradiation:

 - Preservation—Irradiation extends the shelf life of a food by destroying or inactivating organisms in the food that may cause spoilage and decomposition.

-- Sterilization—Because of the sterilization process, these foods can be given to people with severely-impaired immune systems.
-In addition, both NASA and the military use irradiated food as a means of preventing foodborne illness.
+Sterilization—Because of the sterilization process, these foods can be given to people with severely-impaired immune systems.

 - Reduce sprouting, ripening, and damage from bugs—Irradiation is sometimes used in place of chemicals to prevent damage to food.
 This process is particularly useful for products like potatoes, tropical and citrus fruits, grains, spices, and seasonings.